Migrate Stand-alone Confluent Platform to Ansible Environment

 • At the time of running the tool, the Confluent Platform services should be up and running.
 Otherwise, the tool will ignore those nodes/services.

-• If secrets protection is enabled on the cluster, the tool can populate the master key.
+• If the secrets protection feature is enabled on the cluster, the tool can populate the master key.
 However, all passwords should be filled in by the user before using the playbooks.